CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 y = im(AN)
 ```

-Note that because of the property mentioned above, the output of instance model `im` will always be a matrix.
+Note that because of the property mentioned above, the output of instance model `im` will always be an `ArrayNode` wrapping a matrix.
 We get four columns, one for each instance.
 This result is then used in `Aggregation` (`a`) which takes vector representation of all instances and produces a **single** vector per bag:

 ```@repl nodes
 y = a(y, BN.bags)